robertchonge/Prompt-Engineering-Copilot-Backend/README.md

 🚀 Prompt Engineering Copilot

-An AI-powered tool that analyzes and optimizes raw prompts for GPT, Claude, or LLaMA models.
-Supports prompt suggestions, token estimates, and optimization tips.
+This an AI-powered tool that analyzes and optimizes raw prompts for GPT model.Supports prompt suggestions, token estimates and optimization tips.

 ---